Referred by Multi-Modality: A Unified Temporal Transformer for Video Object Segmentation: Experiments

 \subsection{Ablation Studies}

-In this section, we perform extensive experiments to analyze the main components and hyper-parameters of MUTR.
-All the ablation experiments are conducted with the ResNet-50 backbone and evaluate their impact by the Ref-YouTube-VOS performance.
+In this section, we perform experiments to analyze the main components and hyper-parameters of MUTR.
+All the experiments are conducted with the ResNet-50 backbone and evaluate their impact by the Ref-YouTube-VOS performance.

-\paragraph{Component Effectiveness Study.} Table~\ref{tab:mta_mti} demonstrates effectiveness of the Multi-scale Temporal Aggregation (MTA) and Multi-object Temporal Interaction (MTI) proposed in our framework.
+\paragraph{Effectiveness of Main Componenets.} Table~\ref{tab:mta_mti} demonstrates the effectiveness of MTA and MTI proposed in our framework.
 The performance will be seriously degraded from 61.9\% to 60.2\% by removing MTA and MTI modules.
+Besides, our MTA and MTI modules introduce a marginal increase in inference latency, demonstrating favorable implementation and parameter efficiency.

 \paragraph{Ablation Study on MTA.} In Table~\ref{tab:mta}, if either the single-scale temporal aggregation or multi-scale aggregation at the image level are adopted, the performance of MUTR would significantly drop to 60.4\% and 61.3\%, respectively, which demonstrates the necessity of the MTA module.
 We also ablate the number of MTA blocks.
 As seen in Table~\ref{tab:mta}, more MTA blocks cannot bring further performance improvement, since (1) not enough videos for training; (2) the embedding space of visual and reference is only 256-dimensional, which is difficult to optimize so many parameters.